Attracting Butterflies to Your Garden Using Trees

 • Hawthorn (Crataegus spp.): These small trees provide dense foliage that offers excellent shelter for butterflies.
 They also produce blossoms rich in nectar and berries that support other wildlife.

-• Evergreen Trees: Species like Pine (Pinus spp.) and Holly (Ilex spp.) offer year-round shelter with their dense foliage, providing a safe haven during cooler months.
+• Evergreen Trees: Species like Pine (Pinus spp.) and Holly (Ilex spp.) offer year-round shelter with their dense foliage, providing a haven during cooler months.

 • Birch (Betula spp.): Birch trees not only serve as host plants for certain butterflies but also provide crevices in their bark where butterflies can hide.